 Who has defected to Reform UK from the Conservatives and why?

-Robert Jenrick has become the latest Tory MP to defect to Reform UK.
+Andrew Rosindell has become the second Tory MP to defect to Reform in a week.

-Robert Jenrick has become the latest Tory MP to defect to Reform UK, making a scathing attack on his former party as he did so.
+Andrew Rosindell has become the latest Tory MP to defect to Reform UK, criticising the “failure” of his former party in government and opposition.

-Accusing the Conservatives of lacking “stomach for the radical change this country needs”, the ex-shadow justice secretary is perhaps the most senior figure in the party to jump ship.
+It came after Robert Jenrick defected on Thursday and takes the number of Reform MPs to seven.

 Here, the Press Association looks at some of the biggest names to defect from the Conservatives to Nigel Farage’s outfit.